realkenlee/RepData_PeerAssessment1/PA1_template.md

 ## 1      835 206.1698
 ```

-**ANSWER** *Interval 835 contains the maximum number of steps*
+**ANSWER** *Interval 835 contains the maximum number of steps.*

 ## Imputing missing values
 There are 2304 rows with NA out of 17568 rows.
-The only column containing NA is "steps"
+The only column containing NA is "steps".

 ```r
 sum(!complete.cases(data))